 If you need to hire for a major repair or construction job, check out: “11 Tips for Hiring a Home Improvement Contractor You Can Trust.”

 Lackadaisical water pressure can be a sign of a problem you can’t see — possible corrosion or other problems deep inside the home’s pipes.
 Test the faucets by running them at full blast to see how the water runs.
 It’ll be a good preview of what showers might be like.

 Where are you going to store holiday ornaments, camping gear and out-of-season sports equipment?
 Think seriously not just about regular closet space for clothes, but about space to store all your extras.

 Most of us have at least a few boxes of items that we can’t yet bring ourselves to toss.
 They need their own space too.

 You may be touring a home in bright daylight, but try to get an idea of what it’ll look like on a gloomier day.
 Are there enough windows and doors to let in natural light, even in lower levels and rooms with small windows?
 You won’t want to spend time in a gloomy home.

-On the other hand, if you are looking at homes in a desert climate, think about what shade or protection you will have in the home.
+On the other hand, if you are looking at homes in a desert climate, think about what shade or other sun protection you will have in the home.